limdauto/limdauto.github.io/posts/2016-11-12-on-disaster.md

 ---
-title: On disaster: what doesn't kill you make you grateful
+title: On disaster - what doesn't kill you make you grateful
 tags: tech, disaster, work
 ---